aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 After previous paragraph you should be very worried about code readability for complex user interfaces.

-That's why everything should be splitted as multiple small components you then compose.
+That's why everything should be splitted into multiple small components you then compose.

 Imagine you want a vertical list of users, you could do everything in one widget.